 Ball up a small amount of moss in the shape of a nest.
 Hot glue the nest down to the center of the boa.

-Using pliers cut apart the Halloween stem bunch and insert them around the nest.
+Using pliers cut apart the black Halloween foliage stem bunch and insert them around the nest.
 Once you have them arranged, glue them down so they are secure.

 Add the crows.
 You may need to use floral wire around their legs to help secure them to the branches.
 The crow in the nest, I just removed is feet, added wire and glued him in!

 And that’s it!
-Super easy and a fun way bring some spooky elegance to your home this Halloween!
+Super easy crows nest wreath and a fun way bring some spooky elegance to your home this Halloween!